Group picture of the ASP Master students enrolled in 2016.

 We recommend that you come to Jena in late August or early September.

 We offer a presessional intensive German language course starting at the beginning of September.
 Participation is highly recommended.
 This is the best preparation for studying here, since you have enough time to learn the basics of the language of your new home country, meet new friends and get to know Jena and Germany.
 The personal enrollment for this course takes place in the last week of August.
-If, for some reason, you are not able to participate in the language precourse, you are expected to arrive by the end of September at the latest, since our program starts with two mandatory presessional courses in Mathematics and Physics during the first weeks of October.
+If, for some reason, you are not able to participate in the language precourse, you are welcome to arrive by the end of September at the latest, since our program starts with two highly recommended presessional courses in Mathematics and Physics during the first weeks of October.

 • 7.
 How can I travel to Jena?